zukunft/zukunft.com/docs/code_guidelines.md

 - tbl (TaBLe)              - HTML code for a table
 - lan (LANguage)           - the language used for the frontend
 - for (FORm)               - the language form of a word e.g. plural

+testing
+- t (Test)                 - class with the test execution functions
+- t_cac (Test CAChe)       - the test environment that includes all vars for testing e.g. to count the number of errors and the execution time
+- t_wrd                    - class to create test words
+- t_vrb                    - class to create test verbs
+- t_trp                    - ... dito for the main objects
+- ...
+- t_obj

 to be deprecated:
 - glst (Get LiST)          - is used to name the private internal functions that can also create the user list